-Costs and materials: Lambs ear long stem x 1 $15, Delicate Rose Bouquet - Cream $20, Gypsophila (Baby's Breath) stem x 2 $14 (total flower and foliage cost $49).
-You will also need scissors, secateurs, twine, and a finishing ribbon, lace, twine or hessian - these items are available at your local Spotlight, The Warehouse, etc. These tutorials are for adults only and please take apporpriate safety preauctions when using scissors and secateurs.
+Costs and materials: Lambs ear long stem x 1, Delicate Rose Bouquet - Cream, Gypsophila (Baby's Breath) stem x 2 You will also need scissors, wire cutters, twine, and a finishing ribbon, lace, twine or hessian - these items are available at your local Spotlight, The Warehouse, etc. These tutorials are for adults only and please take appropriate safety precautions when using scissors and wire cutters.

 Place a whole stem of baby's breath between the lambs ear.